The Sky at Night

 The Moon

-The Moon is at last quarter on the 1st, new on the 8th, at first quarter on the 15th, full on the 23rd and again at last quarter on the 30th May.
+The Moon is full on the 7th, at last quarter on the13th, new on the 21st and at first quarter on the 29th October.